braukStauter/Sweatbox-Scenario-Generator--SSG-/README.md

 **Created by EM for ZAB**

 Special thanks to:
-- Josh Glottmann for answering the many questions I had and giving me the idea for this project from his FAST project series.
-- Flight plan data from flight-plans.csko.hu provided to me by Josh Glottmann.
+- Flight plan data from flight-plans.csko.hu